Less Wrong is a community blog devoted to refining the art of human rationality. Please visit our About page for more information.

 These amounts are surprisingly small (relative to, e.g. the U.S. federal budget), and also include all non-GOTV interventions.
 Negative campaigning which reduces turnout for an opposing candidate is just as effective in winning elections (per vote) as increasing turnout for one's preferred side.
 Interventions which push 'swing voters' to vote for one candidate rather than the other are twice as effective as either per voter influenced.

-Much more analysis can obviously be done here, but as a first-pass estimate, it seems reasonably likely that the marginal cost per vote from spending on U.S. presidential general elections is higher than the $50 per vote Green and Gerber estimate for GOTV efforts, but not by more than an order of magnitude, for a cost-per-vote between $50 and $500.
+Much more analysis can obviously be done here, but as a first-pass estimate, it seems likely that the marginal cost per vote from spending on U.S. presidential general elections is higher than the $50 per vote Green and Gerber estimate for GOTV efforts, so consider a range of $50-$5000.
 Note that these are after-tax dollars if contributed directly to political campaigns, and non-profit efforts are constrained in their ability to back particular candidates and coordinate with their campaigns (although many activities can be funneled through non-profit vehicles).

 Continued in: Probability and Politics